EsraaShaabanElsayed/react-springboot-crud-app/README.md

 1. **Checkout Code:** The latest code from the GitHub repository is checked out.
 2. **Build:** The backend API and frontend application are built.
-3. **Deploy:** The application is deployed with Nginx for the front end and a Spring Boot server for the back end.
+3. **Deploy:** The application is deployed with Nginx for the frontend and a Spring Boot server for the backend.

 This pipeline ensures consistent building and deployment, enhancing efficiency and reliability.